software-mansion-labs/react-native-turbo-demo/scripts/README.md

 ## How to build the `turbo-android` library

 Run the `./build-turbo-android.sh [version]` script to update the library to the latest version.
-The script will download the latest version of the library, apply the necessary patches, and copy dependencies to the `dependencies.gradle` file.
+The script will download the latest version of the library, apply the necessary patches, and copy dependencies to the `turbo-android-dependencies.gradle` file.

 ## How to build the `turbo-ios` library